 Assistant Dean for Academic Initiatives and Director, Bridging Disciplines Programs

-Jeanette Herman is the Assistant Dean for Academic Initiatives in the School of Undergraduate Studies (UGS) at the University of Texas at Austin.
+Jeanette Herman is the Assistant Dean for Academic Initiatives in the Undergraduate College (UC) at the University of Texas at Austin.
 As part of her role, she directs the Bridging Disciplines Programs, a set of college-bridging certificate programs for undergraduates, and the Center for the Skills and Experience Flags, which coordinates part of the general education for all undergraduates at UT Austin.
 She also works with the Office of Undergraduate Research and other initiatives focusing on cross-college academic programming for undergraduates, and she has taught courses on feminist research methods, South Asian women writers, and women’s popular genres, among other topics.
 Before joining UGS in 2006, Jeanette was the editor for UT Austin’s Center for Middle Eastern Studies, where she managed three series of scholarly monographs and literary translations.
 She received her Ph.D. in English from The University of Texas at Austin in 2004, with research focusing on images of suffering bodies in colonial and postcolonial political contexts.

 Meaghan Anderson Forbis, M.A.